|Projects Abroad in Madagascar

 Volunteer Research Program in Magagascar

-A small not-for-profit organisation which completes coral reef research and conservation on unstudied reef in SW Madagascar.
+A small not-for-profit organization which completes coral reef research and conservation on unstudied reef in SW Madagascar.
 ReefDoctor has positions in its volunteer research programme to anyone with diving qualification (min. of PADI OpenWater) willing to join for a minimum of two months.
 Volunteers learn underwater survey techniques, including fish and coral ID skills, belt transects, quadrats etc, help to teach English at our local school and participate in our survey dives (twice a day).

 Contact: email@example.com, www.reefdoctor.org